RP Photonics logo

 Before a design is made, the design goals must be carefully evaluated.
 These should include not only the central performance parameters such as output power and wavelength; many more details can be relevant:

-It is certainly advisable to work out carefully the list of these requirements for the particular case before investing any significant resources in laser development, because it can easily be much more expensive and time-consuming to introduce additional properties into an already existing device.
+It is certainly advisable to work out carefully the list of these requirements for the particular case before investing any significant resources in laser development because it can easily be much more expensive and time-consuming to introduce additional properties into an already existing device.

 Important Aspects of Laser Designs

-Of course, the properties of the designed laser device are largely determined by the design details, not only by the parts used.
+The properties of the designed laser device are largely determined by the design details, not only by the parts used.
 Some aspects are particularly important:

 This list, which is certainly not yet complete, shows that proper laser designs are not a trivial matter, but are essential for achieving full customer satisfaction, cost efficiency, and flexibility for future developments.